With Ramadan here, we should be mentally prepared and ready to face the expected blessings and challenges of the holy month.

 Of course, Ramadan plans can involve many aspects, like worship, health, etc.

 It’s very important to be realistic and specific even when planning acts of worship like prayer, Qur’an recitation, and du’a.

 Prophet Muhammad (PBUH) said:

 “There are three prayers that are not rejected: the prayer of a father for his child, the prayer of the fasting person and the prayer of the traveler.”
 (Narrated by al-Bayhaqi; see Saheeh al-Jaami’, 2032; al-Saheehah, 1797)

-It might be that you make a more general plan to eat more healthily whilst some prefer to write a daily meal plan.
+It might be that you make a more general plan to eat more healthily, whereas some people prefer to write a daily meal plan.

-You may also get stressed that you don’t have all the necessary ingredients or that you simply don’t have enough time to even prepare a meal.
+You may also get stressed because you don’t have all the necessary ingredients or because you simply don’t have enough time to even prepare a meal.
 So, it’s very helpful to plan meal times.

 Not only that, but it’s the most difficult time physically and mentally as the day of fasting comes to a close, so what better time to spend in the remembrance of Allah to make those times easier.